psuadsworkzone/psuadsworkzone.github.io/README.md

 - Per-treatment data - "MergedMap" or "ProcessedMetrics" or "CARLAScenario" or "Codes"

-- Aggregated mapping data - "Precalibration" "Prerun" "Postrun" "Postcalibration:
+- Aggregated mapping data - "Precalibration", "Prerun", "Postrun", "Postcalibration"

 - Individual run data - the run number, e.g. pass number 1 of the AV